-In addition, health and safety regulations (including laws or regulations promulgated in response to the novel strain of coronavirus (COVID-19) pandemic) have necessitated, and may continue to necessitate, increased operating costs or capital investments to promote a safe working environment.
+In addition, health and safety regulations have necessitated, and may continue to necessitate, increased operating costs or capital investments to promote a safe working environment.
 Cintas is also required to comply with increasingly complex and changing laws and regulations enacted to protect business and personal data in the U.S. and other jurisdictions regarding privacy, data protection and data security, including those related to the collection, storage, use, transmission and protection of personal information and other consumer, customer, vendor or employee data.
 With respect to the laws and regulations noted above, as well as other applicable laws and regulations, Cintas' compliance programs may under certain circumstances involve material investments in the form of additional processes, training, personnel, information technology and capital.
-In fiscal 2023, compliance with the applicable laws, government regulations, including environmental regulations, and standards did not have a material effect on Cintas' capital expenditures or consolidated results of operations.
+In fiscal 2024, compliance with the applicable laws, government regulations, including environmental regulations, and standards did not have a material effect on Cintas' capital expenditures or consolidated results of operations.
 For a discussion of the risks associated with government regulations that may materially impact Cintas, please see "Item 1A: Risk Factors-Legal and Regulatory Risks."